Click0910/helu-back-test/README.md

 I decided to make the architecture for both microservices in a monorepo for simplicity, but in a real world example we can have two different repositories for each microservice.

 The shared contracts is a dependency that needs to be installed in both microservices in this case using poetry (the project use poetry but could be trough pip or any other package manager).
-Basically the idea of the shared_contracts is explicit says what the microservices can expect from each other.
+Basically the idea of the `shared_contracts` is explicit says what the microservices can expect from each other.

-In this case, user knows what data will fetch from item service and item service knows what data will be sent to user service.
+In this case, `user` knows what data will fetch from `item` service and `item` service knows what data will be sent to `user` service.

-Finally, as was mentioned before, the shared_contracts contains schemas or events (for a message broker and Sagas) and each microservice that install it, needs to implement the contract.
+Finally, as was mentioned before, the `shared_contracts` contains schemas (for API calls and HTTP clients) or events (for a message broker and Sagas) and each microservice that install it, needs to implement the contract.

 ---------------------------------------------